znsio/specmatic-documentation/documentation/backward_compatibility.md

 ![Specmatic, backward compatibility breaking changes](../images/bcc_incompatible.png)

-## Handling Contracts In Progress
+## Handling Changes In Progress

-APIs whose design is still in progress can be tagged WIP in the OpenAPI contract.
+APIs whose design is still in progress can be tagged WIP in the OpenAPI Specifications.
 Specmatic will not break builds or return failure on when it see backward incompatible changes to WIP APIs.
 It will still print the error feedback.

 ```yaml
 # filename api_products_v1.yaml